Our Story

 When we got home I gave her a big glass of water and she drank it right down and then said she was still thirsty.
 I did not understand but I knew this was not like her because first of all she never drank water and she wanted more.
 Immediately she had to go to the bathroom so I struggled to make sure we got the sample so we could take it back to the Doctor's office.

 Back to the Doctor's office we went.
 After a few minutes the Doctor came out to the waiting room to speak to me, she said "Mrs. Johnson we think Sarah has Diabetes".
 I was shocked.
 I did not even know that is what they were testing for.
 I cried right in the middle of the waiting room.
-Sarah was looking up at me saying, "Mommy, don't cry".
+Sarah was hugging my leg looking up at me saying, "Mommy, don't cry".
 The Doctor said, "We would like to have it confirmed with a blood test".

 Before going over to get the blood test.
 The nurse at the Doctor's office weighed Sarah.
 She said Sarah was 36 lbs.
 I said, "What ?, -that can't be, - We were here 10 days ago and she weighed 43 lbs, -- Weigh her again"- I demanded.
 So the nurse did.
 It was true she was 36 lbs.
 Sarah had lost 7 lbs in 10days.
 How can that be?
+How did we not even notice?

 So Sarah and I went over to the Westerly Hospital next door.
 On the way over I called Chris who was at work and between sobs I told him what the Doctor had just told me.
 I told him we were going over to have the blood test done and that I wanted him to come meet us back at the Doctor's office.
 Sarah cried -she did not want to be poked.
 So I told her I would get her a toy if she was a good girl.